farcasterxyz/docs/docs/learn/architecture/contracts.md

 ### Key Registry

-They Key Registry lets accounts issue keys to apps, so that they can publish messages on their behalf.
+The Key Registry lets accounts issue keys to apps, so that they can publish messages on their behalf.
 Keys can be added or removed at any time.
 To add a key, an account must submit the public key of an EdDSA key pair along with a requestor signature.
 The requestor can be the account itself or an app that wants to operate on its behalf.